AsyaYeromina/kottans-frontend/README.md

 #### 0.3.1.
 [Course: Intro to HTML & CSS (Udasity)](https://www.udacity.com/course/intro-to-html-and-css--ud304)

 It's a useful course for making first steps in HTML and CSS.
-There was not new info for me.
+There was no new info for me.

 <details><summary>Screenshot</summary>
 <p>